-Famous for its leaf structure that goes well with interior designs, this plant is also known as ZZ, eternity plant or even plant of steel or cast-iron plant.
+Famous for its leaf structure that goes well with interior designs, this plant is also known as ZZ, eternity plant or even plant of steel or emerald palm.
 A plant referred to as immortal and being compared to superman is a lot!
 The reason behind this is surely because it survives for a long time and is hard to kill.
 It goes without saying that this is the perfect plant for those who tend to forget watering.

 Zamioculcas needs moisture around the plant – thus, the bathroom is its perfect location!
 Place it besides a window where it doesn’t get direct sunlight and as far away as possible from radiators.

 2. Snake plant

 Moreover, experiments proved it can filter impurities in the air that come from toilet paper and cleaning agents.
 It only requires a little effort from its owner.
 It can tolerate light shade and isn’t a fan of direct sunlight.
 With this you might think it hates heat generators like radiators but not at all.
 Water it only when soil has dried out.

 3. Lucky Bamboo